januarharianto/respR/articles/citations.md

 and been downloaded from [**CRAN 20,153 times**](https://cran.r-project.org/web/packages/respR/index.html).

-We are happy to see the package being used to conduct quality, reproducible science, and excited to see what experiments and data users will put it towards in the future.
+It’s great to see the package being used to conduct quality, reproducible science, and exciting to see what experiments and data users will put it towards in the future.
 It’s been especially encouraging to see it used for calculating the respiration rates of a wide range of species, as well as oxygen production rates of algae and corals.

 If you use the package please [**cite**](https://januarharianto.github.io/respR/authors.html#citation)